Should I Become a Sales Representative?

 Step 1: Meet the Educational Requirements

-Individuals who plan to sell technical or scientific products will often need a bachelor's degree, typically in a field that is relevant to the products they sell; however, a high school diploma is satisfactory for many non-technical sales representative positions.
-To improve their selling ability, aspiring sales representatives can take courses in economics, communication and marketing.
+Individuals who plan to work as sales representatives for technical or scientific products will often need a bachelor's degree, typically in a field that is relevant to the products they sell.
+However, a high school diploma is satisfactory for many non-technical sales representative positions.
+To improve their selling ability, aspiring sales representatives can take courses in economics, communication, and marketing.

 Step 2: Complete On-the-Job Sales Training

 Companies often have training programs for new sales representatives that can last up to a year.
 Trainees learn the full product line or service offerings of their employer.
 They also learn about the company's client base.
 During on-the-job training, trainees may go on sales calls with experienced sales representatives.
 Over the course of training, they gradually assume more responsibility and acquire their own territory or clients.